jerryben/demo-devops-lab/README.md

 # My DevOps Project Repository

 Welcome to my **My DevOps Project Repository**!
 This project showcases my skills in DevOps, cloud infrastructure, automation, and system administration.
-The demo includes a tech bio webpage, outlining my journey and experience in the field, as well as key configurations and workflows related to cloud infrastructure and automation.
+The project includes a tech bio webpage, outlining my journey and experience in the field, as well as key configurations and workflows related to cloud infrastructure and automation.

 ## Table of Contents